KennyCorvil/Book-Reader-App/README.md

 With the this app a user can read books that are in Html format (you can find public domain book on https://www.gutenberg.org/ or convert your own pdf or epub files )

+If the book is in the public domain you can search for it

-This app provides the ability to search definitions of words by highlighting the word.
+You can search definitions of words by highlighting the word.
 I used a free dictionary api https://dictionaryapi.dev/

 This app provides the ability to turn the book into audio(TTS)